synfig/synfig-docs-dev/docs/common/structure.rst

    ``synfig-core/src/synfig/layer.cpp``

-Layer either displays some graphical information on the screen (circle, line, text, etc.), or does some transformation of graphic information *under* it - i.e. acts as **filter** (blur, translation, noise distortion, etc.).
+Layer either displays some graphical information on the screen (circle, line, text, etc.) or does some transformation of graphic information *under* it - i.e. acts as **filter** (blur, translation, noise distortion, etc.).

 .. note::